 - Antimalware Scan Interface (AMSI) was extended to cover Office VBA macros as well.
 Office VBA + AMSI: Parting the veil on malicious macros.

-- Windows Defender Antivirus, new in Windows 10 version 1809, can now run within a sandbox (preview), increasing its security.
+- Microsoft Defender Antivirus, new in Windows 10 version 1809, can now run within a sandbox (preview), increasing its security.

-- Configure CPU priority settings for Windows Defender Antivirus scans.
+- Configure CPU priority settings for Microsoft Defender Antivirus scans.

 Attack surface reduction rules